 The title, High White Notes, refers to a quote by F. Scott Fitzgerald, which was of great importance to Hunter Thompson.
 He never sought perfection in his work, but rather pursued brief flashes of brilliance, such as the famed wave passage in Fear and Loathing in Las Vegas or the Edge section of Hell’s Angels.
 Although the scope of this book is quite broad, this is the general frame, which is fitting given that Thompson used Fitzgerald as a model throughout almost his entire life.
 This book explores his attempts to emulate Fitzgerald and others (primarily Hemingway, Conrad, and Donleavy), looking into why he later departed from these literary templates.

 Ultimately, the aim of High White Notes is to give serious literary consideration to one of the most important and misunderstood American writers of the twentieth century without falling victim to the weaknesses of previous publications, which were primarily a focus on salacious details and biographical errors due to underestimating the scope of Thompson’s propensity for self-mythologising.
 It is a highly critical work, which will dissect his weakest efforts as well as his finest, in search of the first comprehensive analysis of Gonzo – a form of literary journalism that previously defied categorisation.

-The book will be available in printed and Kindle editions and available internationally.
-For pre-orders, review copies, further information, or to contact the author, please e-mail editor [at] beatdom (dot) com.
+The book is available in printed and Kindle editions here.
+For review copies, further information, or to contact the author, please e-mail editor [at] beatdom (dot) com.